Cairo University: Challenges to foundation

 The British colonial government, particularly Lord Cromer, had long opposed the establishment of such a university.
 Only a year after his departure from Egypt, under Sir Eldon Gorst, was the Egyptian University finally established.
 The Egyptian educational system remained neglected by the colonial government under the direction of Lord Cromer.
 Two decades after the establishment of British rule, education received less than 1 percent of the state budget.
-Cromer publicly stated that free public education was not an appropriate policy for a nation such as Egypt, although the funds were found to refurbish the law school in Cairo so Egyptians didn't have to go abroad to obtain legal degrees during Sir John Scott's time as Judicial Advisor to the Khedive.
+Cromer publicly stated that free public education was not an appropriate policy for a nation such as Egypt, although the funds were found to refurbish the law school in Cairo so Egyptians did not have to go abroad to obtain legal degrees during Sir John Scott's time as Judicial Advisor to the Khedive.
 Donald M. Reid speculates that this was due to fear that European-style education would foment political unrest or nationalistic sentiments.
 Cromer also opposed providing financial aid to the university after the private committee began to pursue the matter independently of the colonial government.

 In its early years, the university did not have a campus but rather advertised lectures in the press.
 Lectures would be held in various palaces and conference halls.
 After a grand opening ceremony in 1908, it remained on financial insecure footing for a number of years, nearly collapsing during World War I. Upon its founding in 1908, the Egyptian University had a women's section but this was closed in 1912.
 Women were first readmitted to the arts faculty in 1928.

-Problems during this period also included a lack of professional faculty to fulfill the founders’ educational vision.
+Problems during this period also included a lack of professional faculty to fulfill the founders' educational vision.
 There were simply no Egyptians with doctoral degrees, the ability to teach in Arabic and a familiarity with Western literature in their fields with whom to fill professorial posts.
 Thus European Orientalists who lectured in classical Arabic filled many posts until the 1930s.
 The university also sent its own students on educational missions to obtain the necessary training.
 First, the university hired Italians Carlo Nallino, David Santillana and Ignazio Guidi, due to King Fuad I's connections with Italy.
 Following the departure of the Italians after the invasion of Libya, French orientalists Gaston Wiet and Louis Massignon took up posts on the faculty.
 The Germans and British were less represented.

 In 1925, the university was re-founded and expanded as a state institution under Fuad I. The liberal arts college (kulliyat al-adab) of 1908 was joined with the schools of law and medicine, and a new faculty of science was added.
 Ahmed Lutfi al-Sayyid became the first president.